elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 # Drawbacks

 - Implementation cost is going to be significant, both in core and in plugins.
-Also, this will have to be a collaborative effort, as we can't enable the clustered mode in production until all the identified breaking changes has been addressed.
+Also, this will have to be a collaborative effort, as we can't enable the clustered mode in production until all the identified breaking changes have been addressed.

 - Even if easier to deploy, it doesn't really provide anything more than a multi-instances Kibana setup.

-- This will complexify the code, especially in Core were some part of the logic will drastically change between clustered and non-clustered modes (e.g the status API).
+- This will complexify the code, especially in Core were some part of the logic will drastically change between clustered and non-clustered modes (e.g the status API, rolling-file appender).

-- It could introduce subtle bugs in clustered mode, as we may overlook some breaking changes, or new features may omit to ensure clustered mode compatibility.
+- It could introduce subtle bugs in clustered mode, as we may overlook some breaking changes, or developers may omit to ensure clustered mode compatibility when adding new features.

-- Proper testing of all the edge case is going to be tedious, if not just realistically impossible.
+- Proper testing of all the edge cases is going to be tedious, if not just realistically impossible.
+We can't really automate the testing of the clustered mode.

 # Alternatives

 Regarding the whole proposal, an alternative would be to provide tooling to ease the deployment of multi-instance Kibana setups.

-Regarding the implementation proposal, the discussion is still ongoing.
+Regarding the implementation proposal, the discussions are still ongoing.

 # Adoption strategy